AjithRithik/angular-express-mongo/README.md

 # bank
-Application to track the financial amount transformation between head and sub branches
+Application to track the financial amount transaction between head and sub branches